-- (i) is a party to a contract with a service provider for the provision of haulage services in New South Wales or the Australian Capital Territory (or both); and
+- (i) is a retailer; or - (ii) is an exempt seller that is a party to a contract with a service provider for the provision of haulage services in New South Wales or the Australian Capital Territory, other than an exempt seller that is a self contracting user under paragraph (c). - (c) Registrable capacity: self contracting user

-- (ii) is an end user; and

-- (iii) is not a retailer.

-- (2) A person participates, in a registrable capacity, in the retail gas market of Queensland as follows: - (a) Registrable capacity: distributor - (i) A service provider that holds, or is required to hold, an area distribution authority under the Gas Supply Act 2003 of Queensland; or - (ii) A service provider that holds, or is required to hold, a reticulator's authorisation under the Gas Supply Act 1996 of New South Wales for the Tweed local government area.
+- (i) is a party to a contract with a service provider for the provision of haulage services in New South Wales or the Australian Capital Territory (or both); and - (ii) is an end user or an exempt seller that sells gas only to end users that are related bodies corporate of that exempt seller; and - (iii) is not a retailer. - (2) A person participates, in a registrable capacity, in the retail gas market of Queensland as follows: - (a) Registrable capacity: distributor - (i) A service provider that holds, or is required to hold, an area distribution authority under the Gas Supply Act 2003 of Queensland; or - (ii) A service provider that holds, or is required to hold, a reticulator's authorisation under the Gas Supply Act 1996 of New South Wales for the Tweed local government area.